5 Fun Lawn Games for Kids: Outdoor Exercise in your Backyard

 It can even be played alone: you just try to keep the birdie aloft for as long as possible.
 Toss it in the air and try to prevent it from touching the ground!

 If you have a yard with a decent amount of space, setting up the net is pretty easy.
 Fortunately, the net doesn't have to be very taut, so you can just place it between a couple of posts and put it up whenever the kids are wanting to play.

-Beware: children get really good at this!
-You'll have to keep up your game if you want to avoid being humiliated!
+Beware: children get really good at this, really fast!
+You'll have to keep up your own game if you want to avoid being humiliated!

 Kick the Can is an interesting game that seems to have disappeared somewhat in recent years.
 I want to help bring it back!
 It's a really fun lawn game for your children that they'll spend hours playing, and it really doesn't require much to play.